LUMS-WIT/FABLE-explorer/README.md

 # FABLE_Pakistan
-This repository will be used for FABEl Pakistan
+This repository will be used for FABLE Pakistan.